 Offer crucial information to support underserved areas and practitioners

-This issue will serve as a resource that summarizes plant-pollinator systems in natural areas.
-It will reach and serve a wide audience: educators, scientists, government agencies, nonprofit organizations, businesses and others interested in this vital subject.
+This issue serves as a resource that summarizes plant-pollinator systems in natural areas.
+It reaches and serves a wide audience: educators, scientists, government agencies, nonprofit organizations, businesses and others interested in this vital subject.

-Join our mailing list to be notified about this upcoming special issue and other Pollinator initiatives.
+Join our Mailing List to learn about other Pollinator initiatives.

-Copies of our previous special issue, Using Native Plant Materials in Restoration, are still available for purchase.
+Copies of Using Native Plant Materials in Restoration are available for purchase.
 Articles cover the latest research, concepts, and best management practices for preservation and use of native plants in natural areas restoration.

 This special Journal issue serves as an enduring go-to reference for land management professionals and others charged with natural areas restoration.